sillygoose/multisma2/README.md

     - pyyaml

 - SMA Sunny Boy inverter(s) supporting WebConnect
-- Docker (a Dockerfile is supplied to allow running in a Docker container, I run this on a Raspberry Pi4 with 8GB that also has containers running InfluxDB, InfluxDB2, Telegraf, and Grafana)
+- Docker (a Dockerfile is supplied to allow running in a Docker container, I run this on a Raspberry Pi4 with 8GB that also has containers running instances of Portainer, InfluxDB2, Telegraf, Grafana, and other useful containers)

 ### Installation
-1. First up is to clone this repository and install the packages it needs to operate:
+1. Clone the **multisma2** repository and install the Python packages it needs to operate:

 ```
     git clone https://github.com/sillygoose/multisma2